Reentry Permit Processing Time: How to Overcome Timing Issues

 A reentry permit is a travel document for U.S. lawful permanent residents, similar to a passport.
 Getting a reentry permit is a good idea if you will be leaving the United States for longer than 6 months, if you leave the U.S. frequently, or if you are unable to get a passport from your home country.

-The reentry permit processing time takes about 2 to 5 months to complete.
+The reentry permit processing time, also referred to as the I-131 process time, takes about 2 to 5 months to complete, which is typically the answer to how long does a reentry permit take.
 On average, you will get your biometrics appointment notice within 1 month of filing your Form I-131.
 The biometrics appointment will be scheduled for roughly 2 weeks after you receive your appointment notice.

 There are options to speed up the reentry permit processing time.
 If you are approved for expedited processing, your biometrics appointment notice can be issued within 2 weeks.